Azure/AzureDataLake/docs/Release_Notes/2018/2018_Winter/USQL_Release_Notes_2018_Winter.md

         ORDER BY mentioncount DESC
         USING Outputters.Csv(outputHeader:true);

-2. The following scripts show how the function variable can consist of more complex C# expressions, can invoke each other and can be part of U-SQL packages.
+2. The following scripts show how the function variable can consist of more complex C# expressions, how they can invoke each other and  be part of U-SQL packages.
 In particular, the example shows how to package the TryParse expression into a single function.

     The first script defines the package with the function variables `@EnumerateToFloor` and `@TryParseDateTime`: